 Sara Martin grew up in the Appalachian Mountains and has been intrigued by biology from a very young age.
 She pursued a degree in Wildlife Management at Eastern Kentucky University and a Masters Degree in Biology at Western Carolina University with an emphasis in ecosystem dynamics and botany.
-A college professor for 16 years, Sara enjoys teaching others about how the living world works around us.
-Having established a functioning homestead that provides over 60% of her family’s food year-round, and produces a weekly CSA box for 11 other families during the growing season, Sara seeks to share her knowledge of applied ecology, sustainable living, and organic farming with others.
+A college professor for 16 years, Sara enjoyed teaching others about how the living world works around us.
+Sara left teaching to be a full time farmer, artist, and sustainability educator in the community.
+Having established a functioning homestead that provides over 60% of her family’s food year-round, and produces a weekly CSA box for 20 other families during the growing season, Sara seeks to share her knowledge of applied ecology, sustainable living, and organic farming with others.
 As a native of Appalachia, she fully embraces and values mountain traditions.
 As an ecologist, she thinks globally and lives responsibly.
 As a culinary artisan, she uses a wide variety of techniques and flavors to create eclectic blends of foods that are wholesome, flavorful, and locally grown.
 Besides being an avid environmentalist and farmer, Sara is an artist, kayaker, and a mom.
 Whether creating a culinary experience, blacksmithing a garden arbor, or planting an herb bed, Sara expresses her love of nature in everything she does.